ssvlabs/gitbook-docs/docs/developers/SSV-SDK/examples/bulk-register-validators.md

 ```

 Then finally the `registerValidators` function can be called and return the transaction receipt:

+**Step 3.** (Retrieve your cluster’s latest snapshot data) is performed internally within this function using the data provided when creating the keyshares.

+**Step 4.** (Register your validators to the SSV network) is performed on completion of this function, when the transaction is processed successfully.

 ```typescript
 const txn_receipt = await sdk.clusters.registerValidators({